ttibensky/nestjs-ddd-rest-api-rpg/README.md

 ### Must-haves in a real-world project

 - (de)serialization of commands, events, queries and views
-- use custom errors instead of the build-in `Error` class
 - error handling (e.g. mongoose connection failures, more validations)
 - asynchronous command and event processing (we are already using command bus and event bus)
 - correlation and causation ids for requests, commands, queries, events and arbitrary log message contexts